okkinn/A-Mages-Return/README.md

 [![License MIT](https://img.shields.io/badge/license-MIT-blue)](https://github.com/okkinn/A-Mages-Return/blob/main/LICENSE.txt)

-A Mage's Return is a Java-based shooter game developed using the JavaFX library as a mini-project for CMSC 22.
-It was developed to practice the design and application of OOP concepts-Abstraction, Encapsulation, Inheritance, and Polymorphism-in a working project.
+A Mage's Return is a Java-based shooter game developed using the JavaFX library.
+It was developed as a mini-project for CMSC 22 to practice the design and application of OOP concepts—Abstraction, Encapsulation, Inheritance, and Polymorphism—in a working project.

 ## Game Description